sarahblay/rc-docs/docs/usingthercspaces/roomsetup.md

 ---
 layout: default
 title: Room setup
-parent: Working with the UBC Libraray Research Commons
+parent: Working with the UBC Library Research Commons
 nav_order: 1
 ---

-# Room Setup
+# Presentation Room (Room 548 and 552) Use
 [Using the Microphones](#using-the-microphones)
-# VGA or HDMI (with adapters if needed)

-Please do not use Air Media to present workshops in the Presentation Room.
-It is failing more often than it is not failing and IT and others have already explained that the technology is not reliable enough for this purpose.
-Please save yourself the stress of mid-workshop failure and use the HDMI or VGA connectors.
-If you do not have a VGA or HDMI output on your laptop, please go to Room 497A (Map Printer Room) and borrow one of the two adapters shown below.
+# Projecting video onto screens

+**DO NOT** rely on Air Media for presentations.
+It will only work temporarily and then fail in the middle of your presentation / workshop.

+**Instead, use the HDMI and VGA connectors.**
+The best and easiest option is to connect directly to the HDMI or VGA cables in the room.

+## Adaptors for projecting video
+We have connectors for all flavours of MAC and PC laptops and tablets if you do not have a direct HDMI or VGA port on your laptop.

 ![](../assets/images/Thunderbolt 3 to HDMI.png)

 ![](../assets/images/vgathunderbolt2.png)

-## Where can I find the adapters?
+### Where can I find the adapters?
 They are in the marked cupboard in Room 545 in Koerner Library:
 ![](../assets/images/wherearetheadapters.png)

+# Using the UBC Library Research Commons laptops
+The UBC Library Research Commons laptops are intended for the use by instructors and students in UBC Library Research Commons workshops.
+There are two PCs and one MAC.
+Unfortunately the current setup is such that you must login in advance of the workshop and this process can take quite a bit of time.
+For this reason, the instructor (GAA, Librarian, etc.) leading the class needs to login to the machine on behalf of the student.

+## Laptops located in cupboards in Room 545

 # Using the Microphones
 For both the handheld and lapel mics, you need to find the secret ON button to make them work.